-FIRS T SEMESTER SECC OND SEMESTER
+FIRST SEMESTER SECON ND SEMESTER

 CIS 207 CIS 161/268/269

 CIS 251 or OAD 125 CIS 208

 CIS 268/269/273 CIS 285 or OAD 126

-Нита nities/Fine Arts Computer Science Elective
+Human ities/Fine Arts Computer Science Elective

-Elective
+Elective ?

-COSMETOLOGY (COS) (Wallace and Sparks Campuses)
+COSMETOLOGY (COS)

 Cosmetology is the science and art of beautifying and improving the skin, nails, and hair.
 Wallace Community College offers a traditional cosmetology program.
 Classroom instruction prepares students with the knowledge base necessary for actual application of skills.
-Students then practice skills on mannequins and on each other and gradually move into live work projects.
+Students then practice skills on mannequins and on each other and gradually move into live work activities.
 Lectures, videos, and demonstrations are used to enhance instruction and to provide networking opportunities with industry experts.
 The Cosmetology program can be completed in as little as 12 months, or 3 semesters.

 Students are required to purchase their own cosmetology kit and books.
-After graduation or leaving the program for any reason, the student is given 30 days to pick up any supplies left in the Cosmetology Department.
-If not picked up within this time frame, the instructor has the right to properly dispose of these materials.
+After graduation or leaving the program for any reason, students have 30 days to pick up any supplies left in the Cosmetology Department.
+Materials not picked up will be disposed of.